Animal Parks and Nature Parks

 - Outdoors

-Enjoy a magnificent cruise across the Sea of Cortez to the Pacific Ocean while whale watching onboard a catamaran.
-A delicious lunch is also included!.
-Whale Watching Catamaran Trip.
+Experience an extraordinary cruise traversing from the Sea of Cortez into the Pacific Ocean while observing whales aboard a catamaran.
+A tasty lunch is included with your adventure!.
+Whale Watching Adventure on a Catamaran.

 - 3 - 4 hours